Do You Have What it Takes to be a Flagger?

 Flaggers commonly work on road construction sites that range from highways to bridges to make sure traffic keeps flowing.
 They can work as contractors for private companies or for government agencies like the Department of Transportation.
 Flaggers can also find work through staffing agencies that specialize in fulfilling the labor needs of construction companies.

 A Flagger’s Work Life

-Flagging can be a very fast paced job, as roadwork is often done on a tight schedule.
+Flagging can be a very fast-paced job, as roadwork is often done on a tight schedule.
 You can expect to work all types of shifts, including overnight and the hours can be long.
 Flaggers don’t work alone but rather in teams, communicating with each other on hand-held radios.
 Like many construction jobs, a flagger has to be alert and focused at all times because the job can be dangerous.
 It’s also important for these workers to keep their safety gear on at all times.
 Click here for the behind-the-scenes video of flaggers who love what they do.

 Flaggers, along with other construction laborers and helpers have a great job outlook.
-This in part to the continuing surge in construction projects overall, increasing the need for flaggers.
+This is in part to the continuing surge in construction projects overall, increasing the need for flaggers.
 According to the Bureau of Labor Statistics the jobs in this sector will grow 21% by 2020.